About the Course

-In this course, we will study a vital period in the history of economics, using Murray Rothbard’s Classical Economics as the text.
+This course covers a vital period in the history of economics, using Murray Rothbard’s Classical Economics as the text.
 Austrian economics can’t be fully understood without knowledge of its main rival, the classical economics developed by David Ricardo.
-Rothbard gives a devastating analysis of Ricardo’s system, and we will see how some of its mistakes survive in contemporary non-Austrian economics.
+Rothbard gives a devastating analysis of Ricardo’s system, and the course shows how some of its mistakes survive in contemporary non-Austrian economics.
 One of the most important of these is what Rothbard calls “verbal mathematics”.
-We will compare Ricardo’s approach with the causal realist method of J.B.
+Ricardo’s approach will be compared with the causal realist method of J.B.
 Say, which prefigured the Austrian method.

 Among libertarians, fractional reserve banking has been one of the most debated issues.
 Anyone interested in this topic will find the course of value.
 Rothbard gives a detailed account of the bullionistcontroversy, involving the Bank of England, and an analysis of the Banking and Currency Schools.
 This is an indispensable background to understanding the Austrian theory of the business cycle.